Statistical Analysis · Method Selection

 What one consultation gives you

-These sections come directly from the real statistical-method-advisor-lite prompt structure.
+These sections come directly from the real statistical-method-advisor-lite tool structure.

 Data confirmation